by Ski Ingram

 I was just about to give up on the guy thinking that I’d never find out what he had been using when I heard the arresting officer say that he was going to put his prisoner in jail for carrying a concealed weapon and not worry about the DUI charge since we were

 unable to tell what drug he is under the influence of.
 When I heard those words, a red flag went up in my head.
 I had a mental picture of this guy being put in the drunk tank and forgotten about.
 Then in the morning when the jailer tried to wake him up, they would find that he had died in his sleep.
 I could see the headline in the next day’s newspaper, “DRE INSTRUCTOR LETS MAN DIE IN JAIL”.
-Not only did I not want to be the laughing stock of the DRE community, I didn’t want to be named in a wrongful
+Not only did I not want to be the laughingstock of the DRE community, but I also didn’t want to be named in a wrongful

 death lawsuit.
 Besides he was a human being and I had taken an oath to protect and serve people just like him.